Now is the time to finalize the college list, prep for SAT/ACT tests, write the Common App essay and more.

 Determine the best test date for the next SAT/ACT Visit the College Board and ACT sites to find fall test dates.
 Choose earlier dates for Early Decision and Early Action applications and if there’s a chance your teen will need to take the exam again.

-Create the activity sheet or high school resume Here is where your teen lists all her extra-curricular activities, as well as honors, volunteering, leadership positions and even employment.
-The information from the high school resume also needs to be entered on applications, so putting it all together now will help streamline the process later.
+Create the activity sheet or high school resume Here is where your teen lists all their extra-curricular activities, as well as honors, volunteering, leadership positions and even employment.
+The information from the high school resume gets transferred to the appropriate sections on their applications, so putting it all together now will help streamline the process later.

 Visit colleges I know in a previous post I said not to visit over the summer, but if this is the only time you can see a few schools, then do it.
 Who has time to visit 12 colleges in the fall?